EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

         `show` views (as explained later in this chapter).
       * `toggle`, displays a boolean value as a flip switch in the `list` and `search` views (as explained later in this chapter).

+    * Your own custom data types !
+See [Declare and use a custom data type on-the-fly](/Resources/doc/tutorials/advanced-design-customization.md#declare-and-use-a-custom-data-type-on-the-fly)

 ### Translate Property Labels